zama-ai/concrete/docs/core-features/workarounds.md

 ## Minimum for several values

-And an extension for more than two values:
+Here's an extension for more than two values:

 ```python
 import numpy as np